 - Choose Poland if you want higher wages, more job opportunities, and a faster work permit process.

-Both countries offer great opportunities, but your choice will depend on your industry, salary expectations, and lifestyle preferences.
+Both countries offer great opportunities for people who want to work abroad in Europe, but your choice will depend on your industry, salary expectations, and lifestyle preferences.
 Another attractive job market in Central Europe is also Romania.